sisihagen/website/content/en/blog/2020/02/and-once-again-syrian-letters-to-the-united-nations.md

 Syria regularly informs the World Organization about what is happening in the country.
 On January 13, this happened in two other identical letters to the United Nations.
 These letters are about al-Qaeda in Syria.

-> We still remember who, according to the Guardians of the only truth, was responsible for the “attack on the free world”, that is, the destruction of the Twin Towers and the WTC Building number 7 on September 11, 2001, thus initiating the pretext for the gigantic Western-led “war on Terror”?
+> We still remember who, according to the Guardians of the only truth, was responsible for the "attack on the free world”, that is, the destruction of the Twin Towers and the WTC Building number 7 on September 11, 2001, thus initiating the pretext for the gigantic Western-led "war on Terror”?
 Exactly, that mysterious al-Qaeda organization whose offshoot al - Nusra Front (Jabhat al-Nusra)-rededicated to Hayat Thahir al – Sham (HTS) - now administers the Syrian province of Idlib and receives covert aid from the Western community of values.

 > This is already a funny "war on Terror"?
 Wrong, because in reality it does not exist.
 At least not when we speak of that war of the Western community of values.
 More precisely, it is the opposite: state terrorism of the USA and its”partners".
 In Syria, the observant observer can see this crystal clear.

-> Let's not get bogged down: even if “aid to Idlib” may actually be passed through to the population in individual cases in the form of aid, its primary purpose is to save the Islamist rule of an al-Qaeda organization in Syria.
+> Let's not get bogged down: even if "aid to Idlib” may actually be passed through to the population in individual cases in the form of aid, its primary purpose is to save the Islamist rule of an al-Qaeda organization in Syria.
 This rescue of terrorist structures is also supported by” aid " from Germany.
 When it comes to” defending values, " the West has always been very creative in its ruthless pursuit of its own interests elsewhere.

-> By the way, the Syrian government does not play the game of “change trees” and therefore consistently refers to the strongest Islamist group in Idlib as al-Nusra.
+> By the way, the Syrian government does not play the game of "change trees” and therefore consistently refers to the strongest Islamist group in Idlib as al-Nusra.
 The following is the text of the letters to the United Nations written on your behalf.

 > On behalf of the Syrian Arab Republic and also in relation to my previous letter to the United Nations, I consider it necessary to repeat the following points.